progfolio/elpaca/doc/manual.md

 | Visit Package Build Directory         | `C-u` `v`                          | `C-u` `elpaca-visit`                         |
 | Browse Package Website                | `b`                                | `elpaca-browse`                              |

 Packages installed via the above commands are not loaded on subsequent Emacs sessions (after restarting).
-To install and load packages persistently (across Emacs restarts), use the `elpaca` or `elpaca-use-package` macros in your init file after bootstrapping. ([bootstrap snippet](#bootstrap-snippet))
+To install and load packages persistently (across Emacs restarts), use the `elpaca` macro in your init file after bootstrapping. ([bootstrap snippet](#bootstrap-snippet))

 For example: